Application Area

 As short summary:

-- Find a supervisor in the biosciences to host the lab practical.
+- Find a supervisor in your field of application (biosciences, physics, astronomy, economics, computational linguistics, life sciences ...) to host the lab practical.

 - The lab host defines an internship project for you to work on for the duration of usually 8-10 weeks.